joliss/techblog/source/_posts/2012-08-21-capybara-2-0-upgrade-guide.markdown

 first(:link, 'ambiguous').click # new
 ```

-## data-method not respected by default
+## "data-method" Not Respected by Default

 The RackTest driver - that's the fast default driver, when you're not using
 `js: true` - no longer respects Rails's `data-method` attribute unless you